Phone Number

 Section Summary

-What is carpal tunnel surgery?
-An overview of carpal tunnel surgery and how it alleviates CTS symptoms.
+What is carpal tunnel Procedure?
+An overview of carpal tunnel Procedure and how it alleviates CTS symptoms.

-Why is carpal tunnel surgery common in office workers?
+Why is carpal tunnel Procedure common in office workers?
 Explanation on the prevalence of CTS among office workers.

-Benefits of carpal tunnel surgery for office workers Delving into the relief and improved hand function post-surgery.
+Benefits of carpal tunnel Procedure for office workers Delving into the relief and improved hand function post-Procedure.

-Pre-operative evaluation and preparation Guidelines on how to prepare for the surgery.
+Pre-operative evaluation and preparation Guidelines on how to prepare for the Procedure.

-Surgery procedure A brief on what occurs during the surgery.
+Procedure procedure A brief on what occurs during the Procedure.

 Post-operative care and recovery Insights into the recovery process, from immediate post-op care to returning to work.